sargtier1/Pill_Tracker/README.md

 Html/CSS

-Java script/Jquery
+Javascript/Jquery

 Express

 Handlebars

+Sequelize

 API Creation
 <br>

 <h4>Requirements</h4>

-* Use a Node and Express Web Server;
+* Use Node.Js and Express Web Server;

-* Be backed by a MySQL Database an ORM;
+* Be backed by a MySQL Database;

 * Have both GET and POST routes for retrieving and adding new data;